confluentinc/confluent-kafka-python/src/confluent_kafka/avro/README.md

 # Warning: Deprecated

 CachedSchemaRegistryClient, AvroProducer and AvroConsumer have been deprecated.
-Use SchemaRegistryClient, SerializingProducer, DeserializingConsumer, AvroSerializer and AvroDeserializer instead.
+Use AvroSerializer and AvroDeserializer instead.